eremt/scrapise/README.md

 //     ]
 //   }
 ```
 Sometimes that's enough but with our markup it doesn't look very good.
-Lets use a schema instead of a selector and we will use the `li` as the context to search in.
+If we use schema instead of a selector and the `li` as context the result is much better:
 ```js
 const commitSchema = {
   message: '.message',